brentspine/gheed-bot/README.md

 # Gheed Bot

 Educational Purposes Only.
-Not used for any illegal activities
+Well built proof of concept